 Who We Are and What We Do

-The Merry Lea Sustainable Farm is an educational, demonstration, and experimental farm specializing in perennial agriculture, carbon farming, regenerative agriculture, social & environmental justice, food literacy, reintegrating crops and animals on the farm, and environmental education.
+The Merry Lea Sustainable Farm is an educational, demonstration, and experimental farm specializing in perennial agriculture, carbon farming, regenerative agriculture, food literacy, and environmental education.

 Our #3 nationally-ranked college farm is set within a 100-acre landscape that includes pastures, woods, prairie, wetland, orchards, vegetable gardens, and a historic farmstead.
 Students gain experience with annual vegetables, fruit and nut orchards and livestock.
 One unique feature is a 5.5-acre Woody Perennial Polyculture mixed crop and animal system.
 The farm supplies food to local food pantries, Merry Lea programs, the Goshen College dining services, and a student CSA.

 Curricularly, the farm serves the Agroecology Summer Intensive, Merry Lea’s PreK-12 programs, the Masters in Environmental Education program, public programs, and the wider community.
 The farm is located just south of Wolf Lake, IN in a part of northeast Indiana affected significantly by glaciation.
 As a result, our soils and surrounding ecosystems are diverse and quite interesting!
 We welcome you to come visit.
 Please contact John Mischler (firstname.lastname@example.org) for more information.